 After Jenn’s discharge from the hospital, she remained on bed rest for six weeks.
 I spent day and night at the NICU and took Jenn back and forth, as she was only allowed to be there for brief periods.

-Graham had an incredibly difficult journey but he was so strong, such a fighter.
+Graham had an incredibly difficult journey.
 Our intuition knew that his time with us, during this lifetime, would be brief.
 Graham was with us for only 45 days, and we are grateful for every moment.

 When we look back, Graham had only one truly good day.
 It was the one and only day that Jenn was able to hold him.
 He was still on a ventilator at the time.
 Jenn and I remember our nurse telling us at least three times that day, “Graham definitely knows that his Mom held him today.
 He definitely knows.”
 It turned out to be just days before we had to say good-bye.